 When using a projector in a room with limited depth, a short-throw projector is ideal.
-However, if you have sufficient space and depth in your room, a standard throw projector will provide ample detail onscreen to give you a magnificent golfing experience.
+However, if your room has sufficient space and depth, a standard throw projector will provide ample detail onscreen to give you a magnificent golfing experience.

 One of the best standard throw projectors that you can mount on the ceiling is manufactured by prominent Panasonic Corporation, renowned for its electronics.